-note: Significantly after I posted this, PredictIt changed their policies on margin requirements in "linked markets", a small step towards market efficiency.
+note: Long after I posted this, PredictIt changed their policies on margin requirements in "linked markets", a small step towards market efficiency.
 Nevertheless, they left in place their 5% tax on withdrawals and 10% tax on gross profits, so the central argument that inefficiencies can stop even the most commonsense arbitrages from correcting out-of-line markets, remains largely true.

 Political betting site PredictIt offers everyone the ability to (legally) bet (real money) on the outcome of political events.
 For example:

 You can pay 39¢ for a Yes share in

 BUSH.RNOM16, which will be worth $1 if Jeb Bush wins the Republican nomination, and $0 if he does not.
 Similarly, you can pay 63¢ for a No share in

 BUSH.RNOM16, which will be worth $0 if he wins and $1 otherwise.
 (Another way to think about this is that you can sell a Yes share for 37&